c4arl0s/6Rebasing/README.md

 ![Screen Shot 2020-05-26 at 16 56 45](https://user-images.githubusercontent.com/24994818/82954216-e75d6580-9f71-11ea-8cd6-ad0e3c78d9d2.png)

-After the rebase, about is a linear extension of the master branch, enabling us to do a fast-forward merge later on.
-Rebasing also allowed us to integrate the most up-to-date version of master without a merge commit.
+1. **After the rebase, about is a linear extension of the master branch, enabling us to do a fast-forward merge later on**.
+2. **Rebasing also allowed us to integrate the most up-to-date version of master without a merge commit**.

 # 	* [Add a Personal Bio](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)